mjbizdev/ChallengeThree/README.md

-# Challenge3_UW_FinTech
+# Challenge3_UW_FinTech - Revised
 This is a third challenge for boot camp UW FinTech.

-The challenge creates Jupyter notebook that contains the code for your data collection, preparation, and analysis, including any visualizations.
+The challenge creates a Jupyter notebook for data collection, preparation, and analysis, including some visualizations.

 Analyzed arbitrage opportunities in Bitcoin and other cryptocurrencies.

 "# ChallengeThree"